nuprl/StenoType/finetune/README.md

 `../../models/starcoderbase-1b`.
 The model can be specified as a path or model ID, e.g. `--model_name_or_path bigcode/starcoder`

-By default, the merged model is saved to disk, with the name given by `--output`.
+By default, the model is saved to disk, with the name given by `--output`.

 ## Customizing the fine-tuning script